victor-kachesov/Cyntegrity/README.md

 Backup already contains three users: `user1, user2, user3`

 ### 2. Set up pipeline executor parameters
-A pipeline executor is already built.
+The pipeline executor is already built.
 It is .Net Core 3.1 application.
 Its binaries are located in `resources\pipeline_executor_bin` folder.
 We need only to change settings if they distinguish from default.
 Open file `resources\pipeline_executor_bin\appSettings.json` and edit parameters `ConnectionString` and `DatabaseName`.
 They should be the same as you entered in the first step.\
 For example:
 ```